-Figure 1 doesn't have any run-time communications because of the special choice of alignment relation between arrays.
-All arguments for the innermost scalar product are already in place for the computation.
-We can make a completely general matrix multiplication method by taking arguments with arbitrary distribution, and remapping the input arrays to have the correct alignment relation with the output array.
+ments with arbitrary distribution, and remapping the input arrays to have the correct alignment in relation to the output array.
 Figure 2 shows the method.
-The method has two temporary arrays ta, tb with the desired distribution format.
+It has two temporary arrays ta, tb with the desired distribution format.
 This is determined from c by using DAD inquiry functions grp() and rng() to fetch the distribution group and index ranges of a distributed array.
 Adlib.remap() does the actual communication to remap.
+Adlib [9], described in section 3.3, is a communication library available for use with HPJava.

-This implementation has some performance issues associated with its memory usage.
-These issues can be patched up-see [6] for more details.
-Meanwhile the simple version given here encapsulates some interesting principles of library construction with HPJava-in particular how arrays can be created and manipulated, even though the distribution formats are only determined at run-time.
+This simplified example encapsulates some interesting principles of library construction with HPJava-in particular how arrays can be created and manipulated, even though the distribution formats are only determined at run-time.

 We will give another old favorite program, red-black relaxation.
-It is still interesting since it is a kernel in some practical solvers (for example we have an HPJava version of a multigrid solver in which relaxation it is a dominantly time-consuming part).
-Also it conveniently exemplifies a whole family of similar, local, grid-based algorithms and simulations.
+It remains interesting since it is a kernel in some practical solvers (for example we have an HPJava version of a multigrid solver in which relaxation is a dominantly time-consuming part).
+Also it conveniently exemplifies a family of similar, local, grid-based algorithms and simulations.

 We can see an HPJava version of red-black relaxation of the two dimensional Laplace equation in Figure 3.
 Here we use a different class of distributed range.
-The class ExtBlockRange adds ghost-regions [11] to distributed arrays that use them.
+The class ExtBlockRange adds ghost-regions [12] to distributed arrays that use them.
 A library function called Adlib.writeHalo() updates the cached values in the ghost regions with proper element values from neighboring processes.

 There are a few additional pieces of syntax here.
 The range of iteration of the overall construct can be restricted by adding a general triplet after the for keyword.
 The i' is read "i-primed", and yields the integer global index value for the distributed loop (i itself does not have a numeric value-it is a symbolic subscript).
 Finally, if the array ranges have ghost regions, the general policy that an array subscript must be a simple distributed index is relaxed slightly-a subscript can be a shifted index, as here.
-The value of the numeric shift-symbolically added to or subtracted from the index-must not exceed the width of the ghost regions, and the index that is shifted must be a location in the distributed range of the array, as before.